As told by Wendy Sefcik. . .

 We believe that raising awareness and sharing insights with educators, parents and children can greatly reduce the senseless loss of life from suicide.
 While suicide remains a leading cause of death in this country, it is totally preventable.
 No lives should be lost to suicide.

 NOTE: In addition to the Remembering T.J. program, Wendy was appointed by the governor's office to the NJ Youth Suicide Prevention Advisory Council and is currently serving as Chair.
-Wendy is a Stigma Free Ambassador for Montville Township and Morris County NJ.
-She also serves as a NJ Chapter Board Member for The American Foundation for Suicide Prevention.
+She also serves as Chair for the NJ Chapter Board for The American Foundation for Suicide Prevention, is on staff in Bergen County as their Suicide Prevention Coordinator, and serves as a Board Member for the Mental Health Association of Monmouth County.
 Wendy regularly attends workshops and training seminars on mental health and suicide prevention.
 Most important she provides support and guidance for parents of struggling teens and those dealing with suicide loss.